dayana0425/mintNFT/README.md

-# Road To Web3: Week 1 - Mint NFTs 🥳
+# Road To Web3: Week 1 - Mint NFT 🥳

 ### Tutorial Link: https://docs.alchemy.com/docs/how-to-develop-an-nft-smart-contract-erc721-with-alchemy
 **Side Note**: I didn't follow the tutorial exactly but I achieved the same outcome, I modified it to deploy on Polygon & used Hardhat instead of Remix.